Mobile App Development for Beginners: A Practical 2025 Guide (Android, iOS, Flutter, React Native)

 Android

-A mobile operating system created by Google, used by many phone and tablet manufacturers around the world.
+A mobile operating system by Google, used by many device manufacturers worldwide.

 iOS

-Apple’s mobile operating system, used on iPhones and iPads.
-Apps for iOS are typically built with Swift or Objective-C using Xcode.
+Apple’s mobile operating system for iPhone and iPad; apps are typically built with Swift in Xcode.

 Native app

-An app built with the official language and tools for a specific platform (e.g. Kotlin on Android, Swift on iOS), with direct access to device features.
+An app built with official platform tools (Kotlin/Java for Android, Swift for iOS) with deep device integration.

 Cross-platform framework

-A toolkit that lets you write most of your code once and run it on multiple platforms, such as Flutter or React Native.
+A toolkit that lets you target multiple platforms with shared code, such as Flutter or React Native.

 Emulator / Simulator